 Leanplum has a lot of functionality.
 You can use it to manage mobile engagement and content management, as well as for analytics.
 Another unique selling point is that you can utilize A/B testing so you can see which messages and content resonate best with your users.

-AppsFlyer is a paid-for system, but its unique selling point is that it integrates into a wide range of platforms including IOS, Android, Amazon, and gaming developing platform Unity.
+AppsFlyer is a paid-for system, but its unique selling point is that it integrates into a wide range of platforms including IOS, Android, Amazon, and the gaming development platform Unity.
 This makes it a great option if you need to monitor your presence across multiple channels.

-If your app is available in IOS, Apple offers free analytics so you can see how many people are downloading your app from the App Store and their key demographics.
+If your app is available in IOS, Apple offers a free analytic tool for your custom mobile app, so you can see how many people are downloading your app from the App Store and their key demographics.

 If you’re looking for an Android equivalent, you can access a selection of stats by signing into your Play Console.